Sara-Esam/HR-VISPR/README.md

 |   |   ...
 ```
 ## Privacy
-The privacy lables are applied to train a multi-label binary classifier on the original (non-anonymized) images.
+The privacy labels are applied to train a multi-label binary classifier on the original (non-anonymized) images.
 Then, the classifier is applied on the anonymized versions, and the privacy protection is quantified by the drop in cMAP.
 The following repositorities are helpful for this task:
 [TeD-SPAD](https://github.com/UCF-CRCV/TeD-SPAD)&[SPAct](https://github.com/DAVEISHAN/SPAct).

 ## Utility